New positions from France's AMF

 In line with Article 9 of AMLD 4, Position DOC-2019-17 defines a politically-exposed person (PEP) as an individual who performs or has performed significant political, jurisdictional, or administrative functions, along with their immediate family members and persons known to be close associates.
 EDD measures for PEPs are to determine the source of wealth and funds, to monitor more closely their transactions and changes to their business structure, and to require executive-level decision-making for establishing or maintaining relationships with PEPs.
 Procedural guidelines include the use of identification questionnaires as well as publicly available information, like appointment notices in the Official Journal (as can be found here in French).
 The position stresses that automated PEP detection tools are not mandatory, but recommends systems tailored to the specific activities and risks of the obliged entity.

-Suspicious activity reporting to Tracfin
+Suspicious transaction reporting to Tracfin

 These supervisory efforts represent a step by the AMF towards clarifying the French AML/CFT framework, which is bound to evolve with the impending transposition of AMLD 5 into French law.